yiorgosynkl/ntua-internetapps-project/README.md

 In this project we create an online shop.
 Users register and login.
 They can select products and add them to their basket.
-They can also change their
+They can also change their personal information.

 The technologies are java Development Kit 14, mysql (database), apache tomcat (server), xampp, java-mysql-connector.
 Knowledge of html, css and javascript, as well as java, jsp and java servlets.
 Also git.